Kym Maxwell: Objects of Longing

 In addition, during Term 4 2018 these same students participated in a series of workshops to develop a theatre piece based on the activities and outcomes of their work in Term 3.
 In collaboration with artists Daniel Jenatsch (sound), Georgina Criddle (writer) and Rebecca Jensen (choreographer), Maxwell and the students devised Objects are a Limbic System Embrace the Logic, a 30 minute live work that was performed to family and friends at Dandenong Primary School in late 2018.

 In February 2019, the cast of student performers will travel to MUMA to present their play to new audiences alongside Kym Maxwell's inclusion in the Shapes of Knowledge exhibition.
 Set in MUMA's Ian Potter Sculpture Court, the play captures the students' imagination and creativity in a delicate and magical configuration of dialogue, movement, costumes and props.

-Objects are a Limbic System Embrace the Logic Performance, Saturday 23 February, 2-4 pm, Ian Potter Sculpture Court
+Objects are a Limbic System Embrace the Logic performance, Saturday 23 February, 2pm, Ian Potter Sculpture Court

 About the artist

 Kym Maxwell is an artist concerned with the relationship between education and social space.
 With a long interest in childhood education and pedagogy, her projects harness participatory modes of practice and play.
 She is keenly interested in the notion of the ‘hidden curriculum’ and the kind of learning about society that occurs indirectly through the formal structures of learning.
 Maxwell believes in the importance of art in encouraging these kinds of unstructured, unexpected and at times entirely unintentional encounters with education.
 Her current interests are focused on theatre, storytelling and the political act of parenting.